 To control potato bugs in the organic garden, use organic insecticides, manually remove the larvae and bugs yourself, and create beneficial relationships between your plants by companion planting.

-By controlling potato bug populations in your garden, you can prevent chewed-up potato leaves that can eventually be fatal to the plant.
+By controlling potato bug populations in your garden, you can prevent chewed-up potato leaves that can eventually be fatal to the potato plant.
 So let’s find out more about this pest and how to control and eliminate potato bugs from your garden.

 Firstly, What Are Potato Bugs?